jperkin/node-rpio/README.md

 should find this module significantly faster than the alternatives.
 The only drawback is that root access is required to open `/dev/mem`.

-This module also includes support for PWM and SPI.
+This module also includes support for i²c, PWM, and SPI.

 ## Install